-Please use the provided downloadable template (saved as Smith_Joe DRAFT.doc) You should have one of these files for each camper.
+Please use the provided Google Doc template as your base for each report.
+You should have one of these files for each camper.
 Note that there are sections other members of staff complete.
 Just leave these blank—or add notes as appropriate.
-The total document should be 1-2+ pages and be submitted electronically on this USB.
 GRAMMAR, SPELLING AND TONE ARE ALL IMPORTANT—PLEASE PROOFREAD.

 - Writing should be professional, Truthful, objective, and proofread